YellowJacketLinux/lfs-buildscripts/README.md

 That will run the rest of the `CH08.*` scripts.
 Assuming all goes well, the system will be ready for LFS Chapter 9 configuration.

-It also builds several packages from BLFS, specifically enough so that `wget` and `curl` are built, along with the TLS certificate bundles needed for those tools to make TLS (HTTPS) connections.
+It also builds several packages from BLFS, specifically enough so that a mouse, `wget`, `curl`, and the TLS certificate bundle (BLFS `make-ca`) are built, so that the new system will be capable of HTTPS connections.

 Note that `Master2.sh` does have a major deviation from the LFS book.
 It builds LibreSSL to provide the OpenSSL API (e.g. as used by the `kmod` package).
 Most software that builds against OpenSSL will build against LibreSSL and I have more trust in the LibreSSL developers.
+LibreSSL is also a smaller, more simpler code base.

 As of Python 3.10, Python 3 no longer allows building against LibreSSL.
 So OpenSSL is still built, the `_ssl` and `_hashlib` Python modules need it and